tijldesmet/Eliott/README.md

 # MP3 Playlist Organizer

-This tool scans a directory for MP3 files, matches them with Spotify tracks, and organizes files into playlists.
-Unmatched tracks are moved to a "Napster" folder with a local playlist.
+This project helps organize a collection of MP3 files and create Spotify playlists.
+Files that cannot be matched are moved to a `Napster` folder with a local playlist.

-The GUI is implemented in Python with PySimpleGUI in a dark theme.
+The application uses a dark themed PySimpleGUI interface and can be turned into a Windows executable with PyInstaller.

 ## Setup